-Michaelia Cash, Minister for Small and Family Business, Skills and Vocational Education announced the Australian Apprentice Wage Subsidy, providing financial support for eligible regional and rural businesses with a trial apprentice wage subsidy.
+Last month, Michaelia Cash, Minister for Small and Family Business, Skills and Vocational Education announced the Australian Apprentice Wage Subsidy, providing financial support for eligible regional and rural employers taking on Australian Apprentices from 1 January 2019.

 What is the Australian Apprentice Wage Subsidy?

-Looking to encourage greater participation in the Australian Apprenticeships program from regional and rural employers, the Australian Apprentice Wage Subsidy provides financial support to eligible employers who hire an Australian Apprentice undertaking a qualification that leads to an occupation listed on the National Skills Needs List.
+To support the needs of rural and regional industry, employers and job seekers, the Australian Apprentice Wage Subsidy provides financial support to eligible employers who hire an Australian Apprentice undertaking a qualification that leads to an occupation listed on the National Skills Needs List.

 What subsidies are available?

 The employer must also meet all other eligibility requirements under the Australian Apprenticeships Incentives Programme.
 The Australian Apprentice Wage Subsidy is in addition to the suite of employer incentives available under the Australian Apprenticeships Incentives Programme.

-To find out more about eligibility visit here.
+To find out more about eligibility click here.

 We’re here to help you take advantage of the Australian Apprentice Wage Subsidy.

-To be eligible for these funding initiatives, a Commonwealth Government Training Contract must be in place.
-It may sound complicated but don’t worry – that’s where we come in.
+To be eligible, a Commonwealth Government Training Contract must also be in place.
+It may sound complicated but don’t worry – that’s where we come in!

-Once your new Australian Apprentice is on board, we’re here to sign them up and register their Training Contract with the relevant State Training Authority.
-Here to take you through every step of the signup process, we’ll make sure you’re ready to take advantage of the Australian Apprentice Wage Subsidy!
+Once your new Australian Apprentice is on board, we’re here to sign them up and register their Training Contract with the relevant State Training Authority so you can be ready to take advantage of the Australian Apprentice Wage Subsidy.